ARRIBA

 The first floor, with more than 4 meters high, gives you amplitude and versatility.
 Imagine organizing here an event totally customized to your brand, essence and philosophy.
 Natural elegance as a container for everything from exclusive presentations to filming.

-An author’s house (Justina neighborhood) of our real estate portfolio where will take place, from February 29 to March 10, Origen, a project of the artistic duo ELIURPI.
-It can be visited upon registration, with limited capacity.
+A secret author’s house from our real estate portfolio.
+It can be visited upon registration, with limited seating capacity.

 It retains its original iron structure, grayish in color and with a marked French air.
 Today it has been converted into the office and headquarters of The Sibarist, in an ephemeral space, with a total of 76 square meters.